Kihei-Wailea Municipal Disposal

 Drinking water is transported from the rivers and ground waters of Na Wai Eha, Maui’s Four Great Waters of West Maui, across Central Maui to South Maui, where it enters resident homes to be used for household activities and is then flushed down the toilet or drain.

-• Where does your waste water go?
+• Where does your untreated sewage go?

-• Waste water disinfection & disposal
+• Effluent disinfection & disposal

 See wastewater exiting the reef at Kahekili Beach Maui